School Counselor » College and Career

 Mt.
 SAC Connect 4 gives priority registration and support to students that complete the steps through the program.
 Sign-up to get a certificate, AA, or complete your lower division and transfer to a four-year college.

-Applying to a 4yr College or University
+Applying to a 4-year University

 There are three main websites that you can apply through for a four year college.
 Some colleges you may need to go directly to their school website.
 The CSU and UC universities require you to complete the A-G requirements and have a minimum GPA that must be met.